FASHRM & DFASHRM Requirements

 Successful applicants receive plaques of recognition, and their designations are announced at the annual business meeting.
 Names, titles and designations also are published in ASHRM publications.

 Fellows who wish to advance to the Distinguished Fellow level may at any time submit evidence to ASHRM demonstrating they have met all pertinent achievement criteria.
 A fee of $50 is required.
-Applications for advancement will be reviewed, and approved or not approved, by the ASHRM board of directors according to the established designation process.
+Applications for advancement will be reviewed, and approved or not approved, by the ASHRM Board according to the established designation process.

 Completed applications may be submitted any time, but are only reviewed around several deadline dates throughout the year.
 The Professional Recognition Program Application Form, Continuing Education Reporting Form and all other supportive documentation may be submitted electronically via email to: email@example.com.